raganwald/raganwald.github.com/_posts/homoiconic/2008-12-12-fibonacci.md

 ## Enter The Matrix

-One problem with calculating a Finonacci number is that naive algorithms require _n_ addition operations.
+One problem with calculating a Fibonacci number is that naive algorithms require _n_ addition operations.
 There are some interesting things we can do to improve on this.
 One way is to transform _n_ additions into raising something to the power of *n*.
 This turns _n_ additions into _n_ multiplications.
 That seems retrograde, but hold on to your disbelief.

 This is actually nice, because there is a trick about raising something to a power that we can exploit.
 But first things first.
 As explained in [Sum of Fibonacci numbers?](http://expertvoices.nsdl.org/cornell-cs322/2008/03/25/sum-of-fibonacci-numbers/), we can express the Fibonacci number `F(n)` using a 2x2 matrix: